It is suggested to first read:

 c.
 Collect profiling data and pass it to your application backend

 You will want to provide the intelligence gathered by profiling when an action such as a form submit occurs onto your backend, where it can be passed to Darwinium's API steps for further decisioning.
 In the following example we will intercept a submit button call and send that to our backend.
+A typical way of passing it is in the header of the existing request to your back end.

 As a best practice, Darwinium profiling should always been stopped during the collection of sensitive data that is not being used in conjunction with Darwinium decisioning.
 For example, if Darwinium is implemented for Register and Login but not card payments, then profiling should be stopped